rushilma/thesis/2-algorithms.typ

 For the case of NPP, we consider two distinct notions of degree.
 One is traditional polynomial degree, which has an intuitive interpretation, but the other, known in the ltierature as "coordinate degree," is a more flexible notion which can be applied to a much broader class of algorithms.
-As we will see in @section_proof, these classes of algorithms exhibit quantitatively different behavior, in line with existing heuristics for the "brittleness" of NPP.
+As we will see in @section_hardness, these classes of algorithms exhibit quantitatively different behavior, in line with existing heuristics for the "brittleness" of NPP.

 == Coordinate Degree and $L^2$ Stability